smallwesley/shinyapp/www/help.md

 3. Modify the number of simulations that will be calculated for the primary simulation.

-4. In the main panel on the right side of the interface, toggle between the tabs/panes to see different summaries, plots and charts about the exponential distribution in question.
+4. In the main panel on the right, toggle between the tabs/panes to see different results, plots and charts about the exponential distribution.

 * * *